All Episodes

 My biggest problem, and it's something that's very troubling to me, and I think it's very reckless.

-Uh, President Obama is willingly putting himself in the presence of people who despise this country, who make no bones about it.
+President Obama is willingly putting himself in the presence of people who despise this country, who make no bones about it.

 He sits around and smiles when they trash and destroy and criticize and rip the United States of America, particularly Chavez and Daniel Ortega of Nicaragua.

-If somebody starts trashing my country, when President Obama spoke after the 50-minute lunatic diatribe of Daniel Ortega and said, I'm just glad he didn't blame me for things that happened when I was only three months old, was all I needed to hear.
+When President Obama spoke after the 50-minute lunatic diatribe of Daniel Ortega and said, I'm just glad he didn't blame me for things that happened when I was only three months old, was all I needed to hear.

 The United States was an immoral and unjust country until he was elected.

-When Chavez gave him the book, I mean, this is a book that has I think blames the United States for virtually every evil under the sun, largely evils committed by the very people who've been running these countries into the ground.
+When Chavez gave him the book, I mean, this is a book that has, I think, blames the United States for virtually every evil under the sun, largely evils committed by the very people who've been running these countries into the ground.

-Socialist dictators, Marxist dictators of one another and President Oma said, I like to read.
+Socialist dictators, Marxist dictators of one another.

 I like books and so forth.

-You know, his good friend William Ayers in November of 2006 went down to an education forum that was held in Caracas, Venezuela, and praised the socialist economic system of Hugo Chavez, which basically teaches that capitalism is slime, that America is slime and militaristic and responsible for the problems of the world.
+You know, his good friend William Ayres in November of 2006 went down to an education forum that was held in Caracas, Venezuela, and praised the socialist economic system of Hugo Chavez, which basically teaches that capitalism is slime, that America is slime and militaristic and responsible for the problems of the world.

 The purpose of education is to teach religion, anti-capitalism, anti-militarism.

-It's very frightening, and I think it's very naive, and I think what what uh Vice President Cheney said tonight with Sean Hannity is right on the money, it's reckless.
+And I think what Vice President Cheney said tonight with Sean Hannity is right on the money.

-So it's really troubles me.
+So it really troubles me.

 It's hard to say, but Obama's moving at a breakneck pace.